 Here are 4 reasons why you should consider studying in Turkey.

 Turkish universities are climbing in international rankings.
 Five Turkish universities secured spots in the top 100 in the BRICS & Emerging Economies Rankings for 2022.

-The 5 best universities in Turkey (according to BRICS top 100 Emerging Economies Rankings)
+The 5 best universities in Turkey for international students (according to BRICS top 100 Emerging Economies Rankings)

 - Sabancı University